Wednesday's coronavirus updates | Second case reported in Vermilion; 33 'active' in Champaign County

 "In the interest of serving our local community, First Christian Church initially partnered with a local health care clinic to provide a mobile test site for COVID-19.
 After further conversation with the Champaign-Urbana Public Health District and medical officials, we have been advised to postpone this partnership.
 All parties involved desire to bring health to our community in a safe and secure process.
 We are all in this journey together.
 We ask that we all honor the requests of our local officials and the 'Shelter in Place' order."

-On Tuesday. an independent physician said he had obtained thousands of COVID-19 tests and would offer tests to the public at a drive-through test site in Champaign starting at 9 a.m.
-Wednesday.
+On Tuesday, an independent physician said he had obtained thousands of COVID-19 tests and would offer them to all members of the public at a drive-thru test site in Champaign starting at 9 a.m. today.

 “First of all, there is just no unfettered access to testing in this country,” she said.